Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 ### 5) Partition the disk (GPT for >2TB)

-For disks larger than 2TB use GPT and create one NTFS partition:
+For disks larger than 2TB use GPT label and create one NTFS partition:

 ```bash
 sudo parted /dev/sda